EV Charging in China and Asia

 BYD Flash Charging: 10-70% in five minutes

-Launched March 5, 2026, BYD's Flash Charging system delivers up to 1,500 kW through a single connector.
+Launched in March 2026, BYD's Flash Charging system is rated at up to 1,500 kW through a single connector.
 For context, the fastest chargers in Europe today peak at 350 kW.
-BYD's system is over four times faster.
+On paper, BYD's system is over four times faster.

 The technology requires BYD's second-generation Blade Battery, which uses lithium manganese iron phosphate (LMFP) chemistry with silicon-carbon anodes.
-The battery accepts a 10C charging rate, meaning it can take in ten times its capacity per hour.
-From 10% to 70% takes five minutes.
-From 10% to 97%, nine minutes.
-Even at minus 30 degrees Celsius, 10% to 97% takes just 12 minutes.
+BYD says the battery accepts a 10C charging rate, meaning it can take in ten times its capacity per hour.
+Its published figures are 10% to 70% in five minutes and 10% to 97% in nine minutes.
+Even the cold-weather timing is based on BYD's own test claims, so treat those numbers as manufacturer performance figures rather than a universal real-world result.

 Each station uses on-site energy storage to draw from the grid slowly and discharge to vehicles at full speed.
 The T-shaped dual-gun design has a 1.5 square meter footprint with 2 kg liquid-cooled cables.
 BYD plans 20,000 stations across China by end of 2026, with 18,000 co-located inside existing charging sites.

-NIO battery swap: fresh battery in under three minutes
+NIO battery swap: fresh battery in about three minutes

 NIO takes a completely different approach.
 Instead of fast charging, you drive onto a platform and the station automatically swaps your depleted battery for a fully charged one.
-Fourth-generation stations complete the swap in under three minutes and store up to 23 batteries.
-Fifth-generation stations, rolling out in Q1-Q2 2026, will be faster and hold more batteries.
+NIO's published figure for current stations is about three minutes, and newer generations are expected to be faster while holding more batteries.

 NIO and CATL formed a partnership in 2025 to build the world's largest battery swap network.
 NIO has over 2,700 swap stations, mostly along Chinese highways and in major cities.

 CATL, the world's largest battery manufacturer, launched its own swap system.
-The Choco-SEB stations automatically replace a battery in 70 to 80 seconds.
+Public numbers around Choco-SEB vary by source and by whether they describe the station mechanism or the full vehicle-side process, but the safer real-world takeaway is that compatible swaps are targeting roughly 100 seconds rather than 70 seconds flat.
 CATL plans over 3,000 stations in China by end of 2026.
-GAC Aion and BAIC Arcfox are launching cars compatible with the system.
-GAC's Aion RT will offer a battery swap version with a 99-second full swap.
+GAC Aion and BAIC Arcfox are launching cars compatible with the system, and GAC's Aion RT has been presented with a 99-second full-swap claim.

 CATL is also deploying sodium-ion batteries at scale in 2026.
 These can reach 80% charge in 15 minutes at room temperature and use abundant, cheaper materials than lithium.
 Applications span passenger vehicles, commercial vehicles, and energy storage.